Ecological restoration: Definition

 The Society for Ecological Restoration defines restoration as "the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed."
 Restoration ecology is the academic study of the science of restoration, whereas ecological restoration is the implementation by practitioners.
 Ecological restoration includes a wide diversity of methods including erosion control, reforestation, removal of non-native species and weeds, revegetation of disturbed areas, daylighting streams, the reintroduction of native species, habitat and range improvement for targeted species and establishing wildlife corridors.
 Many scholars and practitioners argue that ecological restoration must include local communities and stakeholders: they call this process the "social-ecological restoration".

 The goal of ecosystem restoration depends on the specific context of each location.
 Traditionally, the aim has been to return ecosystems to a past state (historic baseline), based on the idea that past conditions represent a 'pristine' or ideal functioning state.'
 However, this approach is now questioned because human-driven environmental changes, including climate change, continuously alter ecosystems, resulting in a shifting baseline.'
 Today, it's widely recognized that there may be several possible targets for restoration, based on a range of factors.'
 Targets are set based on factors such as the level of ecosystem degradation, how much ecosystem functionality can realistically be restored, local community views, and the costs of restoration efforts.

+Restoration efforts aim to support self sustaining ecological processes, and further support interactions within ecosystems.